l-palermo/CV/README.md

 ## About me

-I am a Software Developer who has just graduated at Makers Academy - 12-week software development Bootcamp.
+I am a Software Developer who has graduated at Makers Academy - 12 weeks software development Bootcamp.
 I previously worked as a fully qualified Architect for different firms in London and Italy.

-During my studies, both at Makers and at the University of Architecture, I have always been fully focused to achieve the best result.
-My interest in tech emerged from the beginning of my Architectural career.
-I always looked for new software and functionality for drawing, modelling retouching pictures.

-As an architect, my goal was to create spaces where people feel comfortable and happy, building the background of their life.
-It is fascinating seeing how tech is embedded in people's lives and how powerful it is in its ability to change the way we live.

-I have decided to change because I want to be part of the tech-world that is changing the way we live and shape the world, creating something that not only the client uses but everyone can enjoy and interact with.
+After years studying and working in Architecture, I felt the need to work on something that has a more direct impact on the user life.
+The way the user experience the space is the more important part of designing a building but I felt the desire to go deeper and create products that help to solve peoples doing their work, that empowers them, proving better e more reliable services.

+I have always been passionate about tech and the way it is changing our life really excites me.
+So I started coding and immediately got a lot of satisfaction from it.
+Logic, quick feedback, stack trace to find my way through the bug and infinite possibilities of what I could have created for the users with it.
+All these convinced me that tech is the way to go to help peoples build a better world and realise my wish.

 ## Skills

 #### Quick learner

-I consider myself a quick learner.
-It doesn't take me long to learn new concepts or methods and applying them in real-life situations.
-At Makers, we learn something new every day.
-In four months, we've built knowledge in programming languages, Agile methodology self-learning, TDD and many other topics.
+I learn and apply new concepts quickly and effectively to real life situation.

-When I Worked at Aros Architects, I was instructed to be project architect of a newly built office building in Maidenhead.
-I didn't have any experience in site works before but the director I worked with felt confident in letting me lead the project.
+When I worked at Aros Architects, I was instructed to be the project architect of a newly built 3 storey office building.
+I didn’t have any experience in designing for construction but the director was confident in me leading the project.
+I have succeeded in every aspect, learned from my mistakes and the building is now standing in Maidenhead.
-Everything was new including site meetings, client/contractor relationship and all the technical aspects.
-I have succeeded in every aspect, learned from any mistakes and the building is standing in Maidenhead today.

-Please see below link to the land developer website with a fast-forward video of some moment of the construction.
+Please see below link to the land developer website.

 * http://lanternmaidenhead.com/bright-thinking-gallery/

+#### Great collaborator

+Teamwork is an essential part of working in Architecture.
+Every time I join a new team, I listen actively other team members' expectations, ideas and what they need to accomplish to give them better support when needed.
+I take ownership of my tasks and complete them in time and participate actively to help the team reaching its goals.
+I always value open and friendly communication.

 #### Problem Solving

 The work of an Architect is mostly based on solving problems through design, both technical and conceptual.
-To approach a problem, I take time to consider the expected outcome, the logic behind the problem, the steps to get there and research appropriately.

-#### Hard worker

-As an Architect hard work is a must.
-Long hours and deadlines are at a daily order as well as clients who change their mind at the last minute.
-Hard-work never scared me and has given me confidence to change career while bringing the same dedication to a new industry.
+To approach a problem, I break it down to smaller part and analyse its key factors, make the appropriate research, then built a solution and validate it via a test.

+#### Reliable and responsible

+Both at work and at University I always focused in completing my tasks in time without the need of supervision.
+At Aros, I have always been trusted in attending metting with clients and other consultants indipendently.
+Part of my tasks were understanding clients requirements, effectively comunicating risks, coordinating structural, mechanical and architectural design with other consultants to achieve the client objectives.
+Active listening, clear comunication and deliver in time were key factors to allow everyone to do their work.

 #### Determination

-I am competitive with myself, always willing to challenge my personal limits and driven by improvement.
 Self-growth is a very important part of my personality.
 Nothing is impossible, with time and commitment everything can be achieved.

 ## Experience

 **Aros Architects** (October 2016 - March 2019)
 *Project Architect*
+Leading projects through all phases, from feasibility study to construction in accordance with a variety of regulation and standards.Wide use of BIM ( Building Information Modelling ) from early stages to construction.
+Active communication with clients, project manager, consultants and specialist designer to achieve high-quality design’s objectives.

 **Southstudio Architects** (October 2015 - March 2016)
 *Architect Assistant*
+Provide accurate and timely design services.
+Manage priorities and work productively to deliver on time.
+Work independently.
+Produce highly accurate drawings, 3D models, CGI images for clients.
+Demonstrate excellent initiative, teamwork, and problem-solving skills.

 Please, see below my previous personal and professional portfolios
 * https://www.yumpu.com/xx/document/read/62787227/luigi-palermo-portfolio-a3-nl-pdf